Range Mental Health Center

 RMHC partners with Saint Louis County Health and Human Services, the Occupational Development Center (ODC) and the Arrowhead Center as a team to provide intensive community services.
 Services are provided to clients with a severe mental illness (SMI) or severe and persistent mental illness (SPMI) diagnosis, including those dually diagnosed (both mental health and chemical dependency).
 Staff to client ratio is 1/8, services are available 7 days a week, and include but are not limited to, medication management, psychiatry, case management, substance abuse treatment, crisis intervention, employment support, independent living skills training, and housing support.

-The Range Mental Health Center (RMHC) owns two homes in Virginia, and Chisholm.
-The homes are divided into apartments ranging from two to four bedrooms.
-There are 3 apartments available.
+The Range Mental Health Center (RMHC) owns one home in Chisholm.
+The home is divided into apartments ranging from two to four bedrooms.
 The apartments are rented to clients of the Center to provide clean, safe, and affordable community housing for consumers who are experiencing a mental illness and are having a difficult time finding suitable housing.
-The RMHC manages a rental assistance programs consisting of 35 scattered site units.
+The RMHC manages a rental assistance program consisting of 35 scattered site units.
 Persons with serious mental illness can apply for help with first or last month rent, damage deposits and ongoing rental assistance through the Shelter Plus Care Program.

 The Perpich Apartment building opened in March of 2007.
 There are 27 furnished apartments available to people who are experiencing homelessness or not and that are low income.
 The Perpich apartments are located next to the RMHC Perpich Behavioral Health complex in Hibbing MN.
 There are six efficiency, eighteen one bedroom and three two bedroom apartments available.
 The residents of this program are within walking distances to services provided by the CSP staff of Norma’s Place.